How To Take Collagen Supplements

 Collagen is a protein required for to hold our structures and glands whilst hyaluronic acid works alongside collagen to hydrate & provide flexibility of joints and within skin too.
 Therefore, I believe that both of these natural compounds are important and should be taken together.

-Fish collagen or bovine collagen?
+Fish collagen, bovine collagen or vegan collagen?

 There are several types of collagen each composed of different peptides or amino acids extracted from bovine or fish sources.
 Ensure you are purchasing hydrolysed collagen because in this form the amino acid chains have been broken down into smaller chains which makes it easier for the body to absorb and use.